 WORDS BY STEPHEN YU

-In episode 3, Trey – the Assistant Director of Schools at Surgeon Studios – walks us through the basics of how to tie-dye trainers.
+In episode 3, Trey – the Assistant Director of Schools at Surgeon Studios – walks us through the basics of how to tie-dye sneakers.
 Watch the full video below and keep reading for more in-depth instructions.

-How To Tie-Dye Trainers: Before You Begin
+How To Tie-Dye Sneakers: Before You Begin

 Cups or containers